1971 United Nations Secretary-General selection: Voting

 On 17 December 1971, the Security Council met in closed session to vote on the selection of a Secretary-General.
-The vote was taken by secret ballot, with the permanent members voting on red ballots and the rotating members voting on white ballots.
+As usual, the vote was taken by secret ballot.
 Although Jakobson had been presumed the frontrunner for the past 11 months, Kurt Waldheim was the only candidate to win the required 9-vote majority.
 However, Waldheim was vetoed by China and the United Kingdom.
 Felipe Herrera of Chile was kept on the ballot at Chinese and Soviet insistence.
 Every candidate was vetoed except Gunnar Jarring of Sweden, who became the presumed frontrunner.

 On 20 December 1971, Waldheim continued to lead with 11 votes but was vetoed by China.
 Carlos Ortiz de Rozas arrived on the ballot with a surprisingly-strong 10 votes but was vetoed by the Soviet Union.
 Jakobson received the required minimum of 9 votes but was vetoed by the Soviet Union.
-Jarring managed only 7 votes and received a double-veto, including one from China.
-Every candidate received at least one veto, and one candidate was even vetoed by four permanent members.
+Jarring managed only 7 votes.
+Every candidate received at least one negative vote from a permanent member, and some candidates even received four.
 Diplomats expected the veto duel to continue in the third round of voting.

 Accidental Waldheim victory

 On 21 December 1971, the U.S. and British delegations received instructions from their governments to prevent Kurt Waldheim from being selected in that day's voting.
 Since both countries had voted in favor of Waldheim on 20 December 1971, they decided to abstain if they were "reasonably certain" that the Chinese would veto Waldheim again.
 U.S. ambassador George H. W. Bush asked British ambassador Colin Crowe to talk to the Chinese, but Crowe thought that it would "only arouse suspicion".
 Instead, they asked the Norwegian and Finnish ambassadors how the Chinese would vote, receiving assurances that the Chinese would continue to veto Waldheim.
 Bush also talked to Jakobson, who said that the Chinese would veto Waldheim "all the way through".

 In the third round of voting, Carlos Ortiz de Rozas moved into the lead with 12 votes but was vetoed by the Soviet Union.
 Waldheim came in second with 11 votes but received no vetoes.
 To the surprise of the Americans and British, the Chinese abstained instead of vetoing Waldheim.
-As a result, Kurt Waldheim was selected as Secretary-General of the United Nations for a term beginning on 1 January 1972.
+As a result, Kurt Waldheim was successfully recommended as Secretary-General of the United Nations for a term beginning on 1 January 1972.

+As usual, the voting rounds and recommendation were held in private meetings, and the recommendation after the last round was by unanimous acclamation (United Nations Security Council Resolution 306).